Information for New International Students

 As the novel coronavirus (COVID-19) situation continues to change, IUPUI and the Office of International Affairs are working to keep you up to date with important information.

-Please continue to check our webpages for updates to Fall 2020 semester plans.
+Please continue to check our webpages for updates to Spring 2021 semester plans.

 As you continue to prepare for your enrollment at IUPUI, consider the following: